landfoci/leqa.github.io/_posts/2021-08-29-automatically-replacing-injected-text-in-dynamic-webpages.md

 observer.observe(document.body, CONFIG);
 ```

 The length may be intimidating but this part is relatively straightforward compared to what we've gone through.
+We check each mutation and if it's an added node, we process it recursively leveraging the `processNodes()` function we wrote previously.
+If it's a changed [`CharacterData`](https://developer.mozilla.org/en-US/docs/Web/API/CharacterData) node we have to check that it is a real `Text` node and not one of the other types that implement the more general `CharacterData` interface.
+And if it's an attribute we check if the changed element is one we're actually watching.
 Believe it or not, we are now done!
 Hopefully this was helpful in documenting the thought process and structure behind `TextObserver`.

 # Just kidding, the web is complicated